mxk6233/SWENG837/README.md

   3. The driver reviews the details and accepts the ride.
   4. The system notifies the passenger that a driver has accepted the ride.
 - **Extensions:**
-  - **3a.** Driver rejects the ride:
+  - Driver rejects the ride:
     - The system searches for another available driver.
-  - **3b.** Driver is unavailable after accepting:
+  - Driver is unavailable after accepting:
     - The system reassigns the ride to a different driver and notifies the passenger.
 - **Special Requirements:**
   - The system must notify the driver within a few seconds of a ride request.
   - The driver’s app must show accurate location and ride details.
 - **Postconditions:**
   - The driver’s acceptance is logged in the system.
-  - The ride status is updated to “Driver En Route.”
+  - The ride status is updated to “Driver is on the way.”

 ### Use Case 3: Start the Ride